 The back and the buttocks comprise the posterior aspect of the trunk.
 Like the rest of the body, the back and the buttocks are divided into several regions, which help clinicians localize, describe and communicate various diseases and injuries clearly and accurately.
-These regions are mainly named after the bones they are related to or the muscles they overlie, like the suprascapular or gluteal regions.

 Learn more about the location and boundaries of the regions of the back and buttocks by watching this video!

 When you feel ready, take this quiz to test your knowledge about the regions of the back and buttocks, and find out if you have any weak spots you need to revise.

 If you like to choose your own topics to study, why not try our fully customizable quiz!

 Take a closer look at the regions of the back and buttocks in the gallery below.

 |Regions of the back||Deltoid region, suprascapular region, scapular region, interscapular region, infrascapular region, triangle of auscultation, vertebral region, lumbar region, sacral region|